Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Meals

-Our guide will pick us up from your hotel at Pokhara after your breakfast.
+If you are starting from Pokhara, our guide will pick you up from your hotel at Pokhara after your breakfast.
 The journey from Pokhara to Nayapul takes on the Baglung-Pokhara highway.
-It’s a 40-kilometer stretch that takes about 1 and a half hours to cover.
-From Nayapul we initiate our trekking adventure.
+It’s a 40-kilometer stretch that takes about 1 to 1.5 hours to cover.
+From Nayapul, we will begin our trekking adventure.
 The trail from Nayapul is easygoing for the first 2 hours.
-Nayapul sits on the bank of Modi river which originates from the Annapurna massifs.
+Nayapul sits on the bank of the Modi River, which originates from the Annapurna massif.

 Optional: If you take a flight from Kathmandu to Pokhara and start the trek on the same day, our guide will meet you at the Pokhara airport and drive to Nayapul.